fsr/haskell-lessons/script/source/syntax.rst

 Fundamentals of the Haskell syntax
 ==================================

-This lesson contains gets us started with the basics of Haskell syntax.
+This lesson gets us started with the basics of Haskell syntax.
-Haskell is an old language (older than Java) and also one with which people like to experiment.
+Haskell is an old language (older than Java) and also one people like to experiment with.
 As a result a lot of extra syntax has accumulated in over the years.
 Some of it in regular use, some of it more obscure and not well known.
 Most of this extra syntax is hidden behind language extensions.
-We mway come to learn some of it in future lessons, however for now we will simply start with the ML style core of the Haskell syntax.
+We may come to learn some of it in future lessons, however for now we will simply start with the ML style core of the Haskell syntax.

 .. _comments: